 The Success of Chat Over Other IT Support Channels

-Global employee experience benchmarking data, from a relatively new Finnish company called Happy Signals, offers an interesting insight into the power of chat.
+Global employee experience benchmarking data, from a Finnish company called Happy Signals, offers an interesting insight into the power of chat for IT support.
 Based on a rolling six-month average, and circa 100000 pieces of end-user feedback, the Happy Signal data shows the following disparity between different IT support contact channels:

 With chat (+68) making people happier than telephone (+63), email (+62), and self-service (Portal) (+52); lagging only behind walk-up and what’s probably the benefit of direct human-to-human contact.
 And then it’s second again in terms of the speed of resolution – shown here as the total work time lost to the IT issues.
 You can read more about the benefits of chat here.